VHS Revival locks and loads for James Cameron’s masterclass in sequel making

 As arguably the first female action lead — though Pam Grier’s Foxy Brown can lay claim to that title on a less mainstream level — Ripley was previously billed as the underdog, and that was how we perceived her until she outlived the crew of Nostromo to defeat the seemingly impervious.
 After Ripley returns to Earth she is still the underdog in the eyes of our cast because the events of Alien left no witnesses, and the Ripley who grew to conquer exists only in our memory.
 It is this intimacy that allows Cameron to step on the gas without having to put too much emphasis on characterisation.
 Even with the added meat of the equally superb Director’s Cut, this is a smash-mouth affair almost from the get-go.
-Our characters barely have a chance to interact before their very lives are thrown into jeopardy, and even before then Ripley is strictly an outsider in the realm of macho marines, a reluctant hero who appears to be out of her depth.
+Our characters barely have a chance to interact before their very lives are thrown into jeopardy, and even before then Ripley is strictly an outsider in a realm of macho marines, a reluctant hero who appears to be out of her depth.
 There is a love interest built on a mutual respect, but even Michael Biehn’s Corporal Hicks is light on development, with a supporting cast who barely have time to breathe.

-That’s not to say we don’t root for the characters.
+That’s not to say we don’t root for the characters in Aliens.
 Each serves a purpose in a screenplay of great resourcefulness that careens toward its main event with the kind of macho camaraderie that goes from borderline reprehensible to hugely infectious.
 Though they come thick and fast, each character’s death means something as their squadron erodes like so much neon acid.
 Characters who begin as blazing assholes achieve redemption in the eyes of the audience.
 An unprepared lieutenant Gorman, relinquishing the reins and finally understanding what we have known all along, sacrifices himself and female ass-kicker Vasquez in a wonderfully tense instance of martyrdom, the two going out in a blaze of solidarity and taking a few screeching xenomorphs along for the ride.
 The once cowardly Private Hudson (Bill Paxton) is suddenly transformed into a one-man killing machine, selflessly taking out a rabble of aliens before ultimately succumbing to to their relentless onslaught.
-Bishop too, though scrutinised based solely on the suspicions of Ripley and her knowing audience, sacrifices himself and wins his detractor over — no mean feat following the reprehensible and downright terrifying disposition of his predecessor.
-For all the qualities of the new and improved Ripley, her lack of faith and stony facade portray her as an unlikable character in the eyes of those who know nothing of her past experiences, and it is Bishop’s redemption that reawakens her compassionate side as she heads towards a maternal climax with the movie’s ace in the hole.
+Bishop, though scrutinised based solely on the suspicions of Ripley and her knowing audience, also sacrifices himself and wins his detractor over — no mean feat following the reprehensible and downright terrifying disposition of his predecessor.
+For all the qualities of the new and improved Ripley, her lack of faith and stony façade portray her as an unlikable character in the eyes of those who know nothing of her past experiences, and it is Bishop’s redemption that reawakens her compassionate side as she heads towards a maternal climax with the movie’s ace in the hole.

 Ripley: You know, Burke, I don’t know which species is worse.
 You don’t see them fucking each other over for a goddamn percentage.